-Battery life is shortened if it is drained to zero charge before recharging.
+Battery life is shortened if it is drained to zero charge before recharging or left in a partially discharged state for extended periods of time.
 It is recommended that a battery not be discharged more than 50 percent.
 If the battery does become run down, recharge it as soon as possible.